modullar/Millennial/_posts/2020-01-15-inside-the-meme-world-of-soleimanis-assassination.md

 \`\`

 > You see this picture?
-This isn't a university in Tehran.
-It's a mosque in Ahvaz, a city southeastern Iran with 1.2 million.<br><br>They put those flags there to make sure people disrespect them.
-But they didn't.<br><br>Why?Because Iranians don't want Americans or Israelis to be our enemies. [pic.twitter.com/yxlyXjlcab](https://t.co/yxlyXjlcab)
-> — Arash Azizi (@arash\_tehran) [January 15, 2020](https://twitter.com/arash_tehran/status/1217497207324184579?ref_src=twsrc%5Etfw)
+This isn’t a university in Tehran.
+It’s a mosque in Ahvaz, a city southeastern Iran with 1.2 million.<br><br>They put those flags there to make sure people disrespect them.
+But they didn’t.<br><br>Why?Because Iranians don’t want Americans or Israelis to be our enemies. [pic.twitter.com/yxlyXjlcab](https://t.co/yxlyXjlcab) — Arash Azizi (@arash\_tehran) [January 15, 2020](https://twitter.com/arash_tehran/status/1217497207324184579?ref_src=twsrc%5Etfw)
 {: .twitter-tweet}

 <script async="" src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>